dogweather/forkful/content/en/elm/converting-a-date-into-a-string.md

 ---
 title:                "Converting a date into a string"
-html_title:           "Elm recipe: Converting a date into a string"
+html_title:           "Arduino recipe: Converting a date into a string"
 simple_title:         "Converting a date into a string"
 programming_language: "Elm"
 category:             "Elm"